Skip to main content

 Authorized By: 3301.07, 3301.0710

-(A) Each participating school shall administer the state tests to all students who are enrolled in grade nine for the first time before July 1, 2014 and who are not specifically excused in accordance with the Ohio Revised Code or the Administrative Code as follows:
+(A) Each participating school will administer the state tests to all students in the designated grade levels who are not specifically excused in accordance with the Ohio Revised Code or the Administrative Code as follows:

-(2) Administer the third-grade English language arts test on any day of the test administration period determined by the superintendent of public instruction, as required by section 3301.0710 of the Revised Code as follows:
+(1) Administer the third-grade English language arts test on any day of the test administration period designated by the director of education and workforce, in accordance with section 3301.0710 of the Revised Code as follows:

-(a) The fall test administration period each school year shall last for a period not to exceed five consecutive school days, which includes the make-up testing period; and
+(a) The fall test administration period each school year is not to exceed five consecutive school days, including the make-up testing period; and

-(b) The summer test administration period each school year shall be optional and shall last for a period not to exceed five consecutive school days.
-No intervention is required.
+(b) The summer test administration period each school year is optional and is not to exceed five consecutive school days.
+Intervention is optional.

-(3) Administer once annually in the spring with the test window determined by the superintendent of public instruction, as required by section 3301.0710 of the Revised Code, which shall last for a period not to exceed fifteen consecutive school days, including the make-up testing period.
+(2) Administer the following state tests once annually in the spring with the test administration period designated by the director of education and workforce in accordance with section 3301.0710 of the Revised Code, which is not to exceed fifteen consecutive school days, including the make-up testing period.
 The participating school may schedule the test in any order on any day of the test administration period for each of the following state tests:

 (a) The third-grade tests in English language arts and mathematics;